archlinux/archweb/README.md

         pip install -r requirements.txt

 3. Copy `local_settings.py.example` to `local_settings.py` and modify.
-   Make sure to uncomment the appropriate database section (either sqlite or PostgreSQL).
+   Make sure to uncomment that the appropriate database section (either sqlite or PostgreSQL).

-4. Migrate changes.
+4. Migrate all of changes.

         ./manage.py migrate